yukikitayama/reinforcement-learning/note/markov_decision_processes.md

-# Finite Markov Decision Processes
+# Markov Decision Processes

 MDPs = Markov Decision Processes.

+MDP is a model of an agent interacting synchronously with its environment.

+The assumption is, no uncertainty about the agent's current state, though there may be uncertainty about the effect of an agent's actions.

 The following things defines the Markov Decision Processes.
 - States